jackellenberger/emojme/README.md

   * _optional_: `--bust-cache` will force a redownload of emoji adminlist.
 If not supplied, a redownload is forced every  24 hours.
   * _optional_: `--no-output` will prevent writing of files in the ./build directory.
 It does not currently suppres stdout.
   * _optional_: `--since timestamp` will count the author statistics of only those emoji created after the epoch time timestamp given, e.g. `1572064302751`
+  * _optional_: `--dry-run` download adminLists for all requested subdomains and diff them, but don't upload any new emoji.
+Find the diffs in `./output/to-$DST_SUBDOMAIN.from-$SRC_SUBDOMAIN.adminList.json`
 * `favorites`
   * **requires** at least one `--subdomain`/`--token` **auth pair**.
 Can accept multiple auth pairs.
   * With no optional parameters given, this will print the token's user's 10 most used emoji